modche/rainbow_hydrology/README.md

-# rainbow_viz_hess
+# Paper survey to quantify color issues in scientific publications

-Paper survey to quantify color issues in scientific publications
+Description of data set